Human hair; from folds in the scalp to baldness

 Trapped between two sheets of skin.

-Not genetic, nor hereditary or hormonal
+Not genetic, hereditary, or hormonal

-Hair loss is not an illness.
+Hair loss is not an illness or a disease.

 It's a lack of care.